It's not just for people with celiac disease. But is it for you?

 The gluten effect

 If you suspect you might be reacting poorly to gluten products, the first step is to determine if you have celiac disease.
 A blood test looks for the presence of antibodies that attack the small intestine.
 To make sure the result is accurate, it's important to take the test before beginning any type of gluten-free diet.
-If the result is positive, you'll need to undergo a biopsy procedure to determine if there's any damage to the lining of the small intestine.
+If the result is positive, you might have a biopsy procedure to determine if there's any damage to the lining of the small intestine.

 If the test is negative, but you still have recurring symptoms after consuming gluten, you may have gluten sensitivity.
 How will you know?
 There's no official test.
-Your doctor can make the determination based on your particular health conditions and symptoms, says Dr. Leffler, or you can attempt a gluten-free diet for a brief time on your own to see if you feel better.
+Your doctor can make the determination based on your particular health conditions and symptoms.
+Or you can attempt a gluten-free diet for a brief time on your own to see if you feel better.

-People who have celiac disease are so sensitive to gluten that even a crumb of food containing the protein can trigger severe indigestion and diarrhea so sudden and severe that it can cause life-threatening dehydration.
+People who have celiac disease are so sensitive to gluten that even a crumb of food containing the protein can trigger severe symptoms.
 The only fix for the condition is a lifelong avoidance of gluten, which allows the lining of the small intestine to heal and makes symptoms go away.

 Tips for success

-If you have celiac disease, you may already be malnourished, so Dr. Leffler recommends that you meet with a registered dietitian before beginning a gluten-free eating plan.
-If you believe you have nonceliac gluten sensitivity, Dr. Leffler says you can try the gluten-free diet just long enough to see if it makes you feel better, but you should then meet with a dietitian to work out a plan that ensures you'll get enough fiber and vitamins for the long term.
+If you have celiac disease, you may already be malnourished, so it’s best to meet with a registered dietitian before beginning a gluten-free eating plan.
+If you believe you have nonceliac gluten sensitivity, you can try the gluten-free diet just long enough to see if it makes you feel better.
+But you still need to work out a plan that ensures you'll get enough fiber and vitamins for the long term.

 For people who do have nonceliac gluten sensitivity, it may be effective to eat a reduced-gluten diet.
-He says the majority of his nonceliac patients who follow the diet are not strict, and they don't worry about hidden gluten.
-But he points out that gluten sensitivity levels vary, so it will be a matter of trial and error before you get it right.
+The majority of people with nonceliac gluten sensitivity don’t need to follow a strict diet, nor worry about hidden gluten.
+But gluten sensitivity levels vary, so it will be a matter of trial and error before you get it right.